Michael Grünstäudl (Gruenstaeudl), PhD

 Academic freedom is a highly valuable and precious commodity

 “A good sign as to whether there is free speech is, is someone you don’t like allowed to say something you don’t like?
 If that is the case, we have free speech.”
-Elon Musk (2022) Given recent events, I strongly support initiatives that speak out for freedom of speech in general and academic freedom in […]
+Elon Musk (2022) I strongly support initiatives that advocate free speech in general and academic freedom in particular.
+Given that a Marxist student […]

 Weiter lesen...